Platformus/Platformus-Docs/advanced/custom_data_sources.rst

     }

 As you can see, we used the `DataSourceBase <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Routing/DataSources/DataSourceBase.cs#L11>`_ abstract class instead of implementing the ``IDataSource`` interface from scratch.
-It provides useful methods to manipulate the parameters (see below).
+It provides useful methods to manipulate the data source parameters (see below).

 Please do not confuse the data source entity
 (the `Platformus.Routing.Data.Entities.DataSource <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Routing.Data.Entities/DataSource.cs#L12>`_ class